peterjc/picobio/galaxy_workflows/rxlr_venn_workflow/README.rst

 ------- ----------------------------------------------------------------------
 v0.0.1  - Initial release to Tool Shed (May, 2013)
-        - Expanded README file to include example data v0.0.2  - Added link to Tool Shed in the workflow annotation explaining there is a README file with sample data, and a requested citation.
+        - Expanded README file to include example data v0.0.2  - Updated versions of the tools used, inclulding core Galaxy Filter tool to avoid warning about new ``header_lines`` parameter.
+        - Added link to Tool Shed in the workflow annotation explaining there is a README file with sample data, and a requested citation.
 ======= ======================================================================